Citizen Science

 What’s the timeline?

-The Rubin timeline is available here with first light available in 2024.
-Before then, we invite you to design and test a project (fill out our expression of interest survey) and check back here for updates and more information.
+The Rubin timeline is available here with first light expected in early 2025 and the start of science operations in late 2025.
+Before then, we invite you to design and test a project (fill out our interest survey) and check back here for updates and more information.

 Our partnership with Zooniverse